yuhsb-lionotics/13475/README.md

 Note that the wiki is an "evergreen" document that is constantly being updated and edited.
 It contains the most current information about the *FIRST* Tech Challenge software and control system.

 Figure the rest out yourself

+(in the future, i will bn set up toturial on Source Tree ingegration and , iyH, bezras HaShem, Please dear God, perhaps and adb (wireless code upload) totirial)